llambiel/letsecureme/post.md

 title: State of the art of a secure web deployment using Let's Encrypt & Nginx
 html_title: State of the art of a secure web deployment using Let's Encrypt & Nginx
 meta_desc: State of the art of a secure web deployment using Let's Encrypt & Nginx
+intro: Securing a website is hard this why you should do, it how to do it and blah blah.
 ---

-In this article, we will detail all the steps to get the best rating (A+) on the popular [Qualys SSL](https://www.ssllabs.com/ssltest/) and [securityheaders.io](securityheaders.io) analysers using an automated Let's Encrypt certificate.
+We will detail all the steps to get the best rating (A+) on the popular [Qualys SSL](https://www.ssllabs.com/ssltest/) and [securityheaders.io](securityheaders.io) analysers using an automated Let's Encrypt certificate.
 All backed by Nginx, our open source webserver of choice.

 ## Let's Encrypt overview